bazel-contrib/SIG-rules-authors/go-tutorial.md

 - bazel-bazel-gazelle
 - bazel-bin
 - bazel-out
-- bazel-bazel-go-example-code
+- bazel-go-code-tutorial
 - bazel-testlogs

 Binaries from the project are placed under the bazel-bin folder.
-Inside of that folder we have another folder that has the name bazel-go-example-code\_ and that folder name is created from the name of the binary that is created.
+Inside of that folder we have another folder that has the name go-code-tutorial\_ and that folder name is created from the name of the binary that is created.
 A bazel project can contain multiple binaries, so we have to have that form of naming syntax.
-Inside of the bazel-go-example-code\_ folder we have the binary bazel-go-example-code\_.
+Inside of the go-code-tutorial\_ folder we have the binary go-code-tutorial\_.

 ### Where gazelle defines the dependencies